obenhuber1/Applied-Deep-Learning-2020/README.md

 The Dataset used for training consists of ~ 1000 pictures from Simba taken by me between 1.3.2019 and 14.12.2020 as well as the same number of images for the other two classes from the <a href="http://vision.stanford.edu/aditya86/ImageNetDogs/main.html" target="_blank">"Stanford Dog Dataset"</a> and the <a href="https://cg.cs.tsinghua.edu.cn/ThuDogs/" target="_blank">"Tsinghua Dog Dataset"</a>.

-Implementation was done in Python Keras with underlying Tensorflow.
+Implementation was done in Python using Package "Keras" (not tf.keras) and Tensorflow.

 Later on here comes a screenshot of the final application.
 [![Product Name Screen Shot][product-screenshot]](https://example.com)